Music

 The provision of traditional Sacred Music at the Shrine of St Augustine is kindly sponsored by The Latin Mass Society (Charity number: 248388).

-Matthew Schellhorn is a British pianist who regularly appears at major venues and festivals; he has recorded numerous acclaimed albums, including two recently released Howells Piano Music volumes for Naxos.
-Active also in the field of Sacred Music, he served as a Council Member of the FIUV from 2013 to 2015, playing a significant role in their General Assemblies and providing music for Populus Summorum Pontificum pilgrimages.
-Having held the position of Director of Music for London at the Latin Mass Society (2015-2021), he recently moved to Kent with his wife and two young sons.
-He is a member of the Faculty of Music at the University of Cambridge, and is presently conducting research in contemporary piano music at the Royal Academy of Music.
+Matthew Schellhorn was appointed Director of Music at the Shrine of St Augustine in 2023 having spent many years active in the field of Sacred Music, most notably as Director of Music for London at the Latin Mass Society from 2015 to 2021.
+In his career as a concert pianist, he has been a leading performer for over twenty years, regularly appearing at major venues and festivals and recording numerous critically acclaimed albums, including two recently released Howells Piano Music volumes for Naxos.
+He served as a Council Member of the FIUV from 2013 to 2015, playing a significant role in their General Assemblies and providing music for Populus Summorum Pontificum pilgrimages.
+He is a member of the Faculty of Music at the University of Cambridge, and is presently conducting research in contemporary piano music at the Royal Academy of Music in London.